julian-y/balabox/metadata_api_overview.md

 ## /file_comp
 * url structure: metaserver_ip/file_comp
-* description: Compares
+* description: Compares a user's block hashes with the server's block hashes for a given file.
 * method: GET
-* request body: JSON document with the block list of the file
+* request body: JSON document with the block hashes of the file
   * block_list: list of SHA-256 hash values
 * parameters:
   * file_name: file to compare